wannesm/dtaidistance/docs/usage/dtw.rst

 time complexity.
 To reduce the time complexity a number of options are available.
 The most used appraoch accros DTW implementations is to use a window that indicates the maximal shift that is allowed.
-This reduces the complexity to the product of window size and series length:
+This reduces the complexity to the product of window size and largest sequence length:

 -  ``window``: Only allow for shifts up to this amount away from the two diagonals.

+- ``psi``: Up to ``psi`` number of start and end points of a sequence can be ignored if this would lead to a lower distance.
+This is also called psi-relaxation.

 A number of other options are foreseen to early stop some or all paths the dynamic programming algorithm is exploring:

--  ``max_dist``: Stop if the returned distance measure will be larger than this value.
+-  ``max_dist``: Avoid computing partial paths that will be larger than this value.
+If no solution is found that is smaller or equal to this value, then return infinity.
+-  ``use_pruning``: A good way of pruning partial paths is to set ``max_dist`` to the Euclidean upper bound.
+If this option is true, this is done automatically.
--  ``max_step``: Do not allow steps larger than this value.
+-  ``max_step``: Do not allow steps larger than this value, replace them with infinity.
--  ``max_length_diff``: Return infinity if difference in length of two series is larger.
+-  ``max_length_diff``: Return infinity if difference in length of two sequences is larger.

 DTW Tuning